Preschool Sorting Activity Using Recycled Denim Pockets

 This post contains affiliate links.
 See our full disclosure.

+As teachers and parents, we appreciate finding ways to recycle materials to provide opportunities for learning through play.
 This project is a great way to recycle an item of clothing, while creating a fun activity for your preschooler.

-Preschool math activity with denim pockets
+Preschool math games with denim pocket organizer

 This DIY project is a fun way to start a conversation around recycling with your kids.